roitraining/ux-designers-training/cloud-run-for-ux/labs/04-endpoints-with-run.md

 ### Configuring Endpoints
 We are continuing with the example linked at the beginning of our exercise.
-Specifically, we are now in Configuring Endpoints: https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run#endpoints_configure.
+Specifically, we are now in the Configuring Endpoints section: https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run#endpoints_configure.

 Fundamentally, what we are doing here is using our hosted ESP to serve an API endpoint that maps to some underlying infrastructure, in this case, our events service.